Here’s what it means for you

 Facilities and Services View

-Most campus facilities are opened.
+Many of the campus facilities including the Library and informal learning spaces will be closed.
 Please adhere to physical distancing requirements at all times as indicated by physical distancing labels.
-Appointments should be made, wherever applicable, to avoid long queues caused by walk-ins.
 If you want to reach out to schools or student services team, we have set up an interactive virtual student hub that is dedicated to providing you with the right contacts and support.

 Additional health and safety measures will be enforced in the cafeteria, including the kitchen operations.